Related links

 Degree plans can be found in the faculty handbook.

-If you're studying in the Business School, log into Canvas and use our undergraduate progression examples to help you plan your studies.
+Log into Canvas and use our undergraduate progression examples to help you plan your studies, as well as reading your handbook.

 You can find course planners to help you plan your studies in the course and unit of study portal (CUSP).